davecurryco/mystic-spheres/Tolengul.md

 Tolengul is the former capital and last refuge of the Xochuaco civilization.
 It lies on Lake Tepeco at the confluence of the Huantalte and Tumba rivers.

-The walled city is occupied by Xochuaco elites and their Quetalpa slaves.
-Outside the wall, Quetalpa freeman merchants, tradesmen, and untouchables provide for the city's material needs.
-A Xochuaco military order based in the citadel that sits atop a bluff south of the lake defends the city.
-In its shadow lies a seedy warehouse district that was once the city's main financial center.
+Only the Xochuaco elites and their Quetalpa slaves are allowed into the walled city.
+Outside the walls and over the bridges, Quetalpa freeman merchants, tradesmen, and untouchables provide for the city's material needs.
+A Xochuaco military order based in the citadel that sits atop a bluff south of the lake defends the city, mostly from the threat of Quetalpa uprising.
+In the shadow of the citidel lies a seedy warehouse district that was once the city's main financial center when trade flowed along the rivers between the mountains and the coast.

 **Settlement Name:** Tolengul
 **Population:** 10,173